 True Black

 Don’t let the name fool you!
 A true black or 100k black (0C,0M,0Y,100k), uses only key (black) to make up its color.
 This is a pretty common color to use, and we see it more often than not.
 But when this color black is printed on a white substrate it washes out the black and creates a dark gray color, especially when dye sublimated onto fabric.
-Unless you want a dark gray color you'll want to avoid using a true black color when desiging for print.
+Unless you want a dark gray color you'll want to avoid using a true black color when designing for print.

 Rich Black

-A Rich mixed black color is what you really want when desiging for print!
+A Rich mixed black color is what you really want when designing for print!
 A rich black or mixed black (75C,68M,65Y,90K) uses a mix of all the colors resulting in more ink, creating a vivid black, so when applied to a white substrate it looks very black.

 Mixed Blacks

-Now that we know using a mixed black is the best way to achive a real rich black color we need to also keep in mind not all mixed blacks are equal either, some print out with a color hue to them depending on what color mixes you use.
-Sometimes designers will intentionally use a mixed black with higher levels of specific color to achive a particular feel to their design.
+Now that we know using a mixed black is the best way to achieve a real rich black color we need to also keep in mind not all mixed blacks are equal either, some print out with a color hue to them depending on what color mixes you use.
+Sometimes designers will intentionally use a mixed black with higher levels of specific color to achieve a particular feel to their design.

 - A cool black uses a large amount of cyan in its color mix and the results are a black with a bluish undertone.